Commissioner - Arnie Pollinger (term expired 2017)

 you have determined how many SOMBILLA plate appearances your player has during

 the regular season, AB + BB + HBP will count toward that limit.
+IBB, sac bunts, and sac flies will not.
 Example:

 Snodgrass has 300 plate appearances in real life.
 He is limited.
 On his Strat-O card, we see 275 at bats and

 22 walks.
 This means he has 124 SOMBILLA (AB + BB+HBP) plate appearances